 We are extremely proud and privileged to have such a rare opportunity to open and create a school from the start and to set the very highest expectations from the opening of the school.

-The Beaulieu Park School will open in September 2018, welcoming our first cohort of 60 reception aged children in two classes.
-In September 2019, 180 Year 7 students will be admitted.
-Year on year the school will grow, providing 420 places for local children between four and eleven years old by 2024 and 900 places for local children between 11 and 16 years old by 2023.
-At The Beaulieu Park School we are creating an all-through school where children can develop strong relationships with their teachers from age four up to when they leave school, preparing them well for going to university when they complete their secondary education.
+The Beaulieu Park School opened in September 2018, welcoming our first cohort of 60 reception aged children in two classes.
+In September 2019, 180 Year 7 students joined us too.
+Year on year our school will grow, providing 420 places for local children between four and eleven years old by 2024 and 900 places for local children between 11 and 16 years old by 2023.
+Our 6th form will open for our eldest students for them to move into Year 12.
+At The Beaulieu Park School we are creating an all-through school where children can develop strong relationships with their teachers from age four up to when they leave school, preparing them well for going to university* when they complete their secondary education.
 We are all committed to giving our pupils the best possible start in life in an outstanding school that the communities of Beaulieu Park and Chelmsford can be proud of.

-The Beaulieu Park School will have the very highest aspirations for all of its students.
-The relentless fostering of the value of learning and scholarship will be at the heart of everything we do.
-Our belief in our students and the belief they have in themselves will be uncompromising.
-Whatever their background or ability level, all of our students will believe that they can achieve anything.
+The Beaulieu Park School has the very highest aspirations for all of its students.
+The relentless fostering of the value of learning and scholarship is at the heart of everything we do.
+Our belief in our students and the belief they have in themselves is uncompromising.
+Whatever their background or ability level, all of our students believe that they can achieve anything.

 WHAT DOES AN ALL THROUGH SCHOOL MEAN FOR MY CHILD?

-In many ways, the Primary and Secondary School will operate conventionally and be separate to each other.
-They will occupy different buildings and playgrounds.
-Each school will have an individual identity.
+In many ways, the Primary and Secondary Schools operate conventionally and be separate to each other.
+They occupy different buildings and playgrounds.
 Your son/daughter will not routinely mix with children in the secondary school if they are in the primary school and vice versa i.e. at lunchtime, in corridors etc. They will experience a traditional age appropriate education at each phase.

-Uniquely however, The Beaulieu Park School ‘all-through’ philosophy means that opportunities will be open to your child that are traditionally reserved only for attendees of Independent schools.
-The School will provide:
+Uniquely however, The Beaulieu Park School's ‘all-through’ philosophy means that opportunities are open to your child that would not be possible in a conventional Primary or Secondary School.
+The School provides:

 - an environment where there are more teaching styles, and levels of experience than any other.
 Where subject specific practitioners from the secondary school can work with students in the primary school to stretch and challenge and primary specialists can work with those in the secondary school that need additional support